 The operating hours for the Athens Metro are as follows: between 5:30am and 00:30am daily, aside from Friday and Saturday nights, where lines 2 and 3 remain open until 2:30am.
 The Athens Metro is generally very clean with air-conditioned trains, and each and every station is fully accessible to disabled persons, as there are elevators on every level and platform.

 Furthermore, the price for each journey is 1.40 euros per person, and that covers you for 90 minutes of travel, from the initial point of validation and it is valid for all the modes of transport.

-For more information on the Athens Metro, visit their website.
+For more information check my guide on the Athens Metro.